BMW Welt and Museum

 And why shouldn’t a glorified car dealership become one of city’s major tourist drawcards?
 BMW does stand for Bayerische Motoren Werke (Bavarian Motor Works), don’t you know!

-GREAT DESIGN: BMW Welt with its double cone and the company's "four-cylinder" headquaters in the background.
-Pic:© Stuart Anderson - Destination Munich
+BMW-weltGRAND DESIGN: BMW Welt with its double cone and the company's "four-cylinder" headquarters in the background.

 Although I can hardly tell the difference between a steering wheel and a sump gasket my visit had me dreaming of tearing down the Autobahn in one of their finely made machines.